 \section{Application to the Solar System}

-The goal of this paper is to have a consistent statistical description of the propagation of the dynamical uncertainty on the fundamental secular frequencies of the Solar System induced by its chaotic behavior; that is, simply put, to obtain their time-evolving marginal PDF.
-We first sample the initial orbital elements of the Solar System planets closely around the reference value, then numerically integrate the secular equations (Eqs. \ref{eq:SecEq}) from those initial conditions to obtain a sample of orbital solutions.
-KDE is then used to estimate the marginal PDF of the frequencies of the sample at fixed value of time and then the MBB method is applied to estimate the uncertainty of the density estimation.
+The goal of this paper is to have a consistent statistical description of the propagation of the dynamical uncertainty on the fundamental secular frequencies of the Solar System induced by its chaotic behavior: that is, simply put, to obtain their time-evolving marginal PDF.
+We first sampled the initial orbital elements of the Solar System planets that were close to the reference value, and then numerically integrated the secular equations (Eqs. \ref{eq:SecEq}) from those initial conditions to obtain a sample of orbital solutions.
+Kernel density estimation was then used to estimate the marginal PDF of the frequencies of the sample at a fixed value of time, and finally the MBB method was applied to estimate the uncertainty of the density estimation.